 The Cedar Valley Nature Trail follows an abandoned railroad right-of-way of the old Waterloo, Cedar Falls & Northern, an interurban railroad system established in the early 1900s.
 The 52-mile trail is a linear park that courses through the Cedar River bottomlands among forested riverbanks, rolling farmlands and open vistas.
-The northern 16 miles of the trail and the southernmost 4 miles are asphalt; the rest of the trail has a limestone-chip surface.
+The northern 16 miles of the trail and the southernmost 10 miles are asphalt; the rest of the trail has a limestone-chip surface.
 Plans have been recently announced to pave an additional 4 miles on the southern end.

 Occasional stream valleys and small towns break up the route, and the trail is an excellent place to spot wildlife, including deer, badgers, wild turkey and song birds.
 You'll also find wildflowers and historical landmarks, archeological sites and two restored depots.